Close Menu

 The sonic conclusion can be described quickly and in a few words: With a cable, the AirPods Max sound more dynamic, richer, without that hint of artificiality of the Bluetooth version – but this can only be heard in comparison.

-In our first sound test, we took a rather critical view of 3D audio.
+In our first test, we took a rather critical view of 3D audio.
 Now a real surprise: we gain depth and spatiality in the sound image – in terms of authenticity, this is more honest.
 Above all: Apple is turning itself into a producer and mediator, with its own store and playlists, including and especially on Apple Music Classical – in combination with the software update and the USB-C connection, this is a win-win situation.
 For the company and for the Apple user.

 Are we really playing in the world of high-end converters?
 Apple would love to.
 So would the brand’s fans.
 But the truth is more difficult.
 With cables and software updates, this is not a step, but a leap.
 The high-end faction will still shake their heads and point to the audiophile idea of even more valuable cables and even more valuable headphone amplifiers.
 Apple is not playing this game.
 But according to all the comparisons available to us, the sound level in the Apple world is now at the highest level.
 In fact, this is the best sound converter in the current Apple portfolio.
 It’s up to the user to decide on the subtleties, the extras.
 The situation, the choice of music, the recording technique determine the ideal listening experience in the here and now.
 It’s full-bodied, the really big show – but also as stringent as possible.